Genocs/genocs-library-docs/content/en/dotnet-templates/tutorials/database-migrations/index.md

 4. PostgreSQL
 5. SQLite

-Download links to setup the supported Database providers are mentioned here - https://genocs-blog.netlify.app/dotnet-templates/general/development-environment/
+Here you can find everything to setup the supported Database providers - [Setup Databases](https://genocs-blog.netlify.app/dotnet-templates/general/development-environment/)

 To maintain scalability, the database migrations of each of these DB Providers are kept in separate class library projects namely
 1. Migrators/Migrators.MSSQL